chocolatey/choco-wiki/QuickDeployment/QuickDeploymentInternetSetup.md

 ## CCM Setup

 QDE V1 does not currently include the most up-to-date version of the CCM packages (version 0.3.0, as of this writing).
 If you have already purchased your Chocolatey for Business (C4B) licenses, you can upgrade by following the [[Central Management Upgrade|CentralManagementSetupUpgrade]] documentation.
-If your are a trial user, please reach out to your Sales representative for the apporopriate packages and procedure for upgrading CCM.
+If you are a trial user, please reach out to your Sales representative for the appropriate packages and procedure for upgrading CCM.

 An additional mechanism of security that is highly recommended is the addition of salt additives to the encrypted communication between your endpoints and the CCM Service.
-As we know, communication from the endpoints to CCM occur over port 24020, and are secured by SSL certificates.
+As we know, communication from the endpoints to CCM occurs over port 24020, and are secured by SSL certificates.
 Adding a salt additive on both ends further hashes this encrypted data, and provides another layer of verification.
-These salt additives should be at least 8 characters, and you will need to provide both additives on the CCM and enpoint ends when setting up your communication.
+These salt additives should be at least 8 characters, and you will need to provide both additives on the CCM and endpoint ends when setting up your communication.
 These are both configuration items that can be set using the `choco config` command, as shown in the example here:

 ```powershell
 choco config set centralManagementClientCommunicationSaltAdditivePassword = 'YourSuperSecureSalt1'
 choco config set centralManagementServerCommunicationSaltAdditivePassword = 'YourSuperSecureSalt2'
 ```

-Further details on configuring CCM, and all available settings, can be found in the [[Central Management Client Setup|CentralManagementSetupClient#config-settings]] documnetation.
+Further details on configuring CCM, and all available settings, can be found in the [[Central Management Client Setup|CentralManagementSetupClient#config-settings]] documentation.

-In the next section, you will need to incorporate both these salt additives into the scripts that help you setup your endloint clients.
+In the next section, you will need to incorporate both these salt additives into the scripts that help you setup your endpoint clients.

 ## Adjusting Scripts for Client Setup